 Statistics show most people get overwhelmed and are not able to handle their own life.
 They might become resentful, lose the support of those around them who genuinely want to help but instead are pushed away.
 Some people worry that resources they need might be too costly when in reality, if they knew the facts might be available on a sliding scale fee or even free.
 And the worst of all possible scenarios (as if the above mentioned were not bad enough) is that they could end up getting sick and/or needing more care than the person they are caring for.
 DON’T LET THIS HAPPEN TO YOU!

-Beginning as a teenager, Allie took care of her father, later her mother and mother-in-law simultaneously, and currently her oldest brother who has Parkinson’s and resides in assisted living on the east coast.
-While it hasn’t been easy, she has learned with each experience how to make it easier, primarily by not going it alone, using professional and volunteer resources and above all learning how to GET HER “ASK” IN GEAR.
+Beginning as a teenager, Allie began caregiving for her father, and later her mother and mother-in-law simultaneously.
+When her sister-in-law died suddenly, Allie was once again pulled back into caregiving.
+From 2008 to 2018 she became a long-distance caregiver to her oldest brother who had Parkinson’s and resided in LTC (Long Term Care) assisted living on the east coast.
+He passed away in December 2018 while in hospice care.
+While it hasn’t been easy, she has learned with each experience how to make it easier, primarily by not going it alone.
+And by using professional and volunteer resources and above all learning how to GET HER “ASK” IN GEAR.
 No one can read your mind.
-However; as you learn how to ask for help you’ll get it!
+However; as you learn how to ask for help you will get it!

 At the time Allie was simultaneously caregiving for her mother and mother-in-law she underwent brain surgery.
 When she awoke she was half deaf and realized she would need time to recuperate and get used to her own new challenges.
 Now, the caregiver needed help.
 She was essentially a “dentist with cavities!”
 Allie subsequently learned about Geriatric Care Managers and how they could help manage both mothers respective care in her absence.
 It was just what the doctor ordered!